Insufficient Gibbs Sampling: Methodology for sampling from

 We begin by considering the joint density of the order statistics vector $I$.
-The joint probability density function of $M$ statistics of order $(i_1,\dots,i_M)$ from a vector $X$ of size $N$ following a distribution $\mathcal{F}_\theta$ with density $f_\theta$ and cumulative distribution function (cdf) $F_\theta$, is known and can be expressed as shown in Equation \ref{eq:order}, which is derived from \citet{david_order_2004}:
+The joint probability density function of $M$ statistics of order $(i_1,\dots,i_M)$ from a vector $\Data$ of size $N$ following a distribution $\mathcal{F}_{\boldtheta}$ with density $f_{\boldtheta}$ and cumulative distribution function (cdf) $F_{\boldtheta}$, can be expressed as follows \citep{david_order_2004}: